NaveenKumarReddy8/PythonWorkshop/Chapters_1-5/Chapter_1/merge.md

     print(f"👻 unable to typecast to integer: {exc}")
 ```

-    Enter variable 1 to be added 5
+    Enter variable 1 to be added:
+    >>> I am not an Integer 😜
-    Enter variable 2 to be added I am not an integer 😜
+    Enter variable 2 to be added
+    >>> I am also not an Integer 😜

-    👻 unable to typecast to integer: invalid literal for int() with base 10: 'I am not an integer 😜'
+    👻 unable to typecast to integer: invalid literal for int() with base 10: 'I am not an Integer 😜'

 # 1.8 Builtins